 There’s no medical reason for getting dorsal humps removed.
 But if you’re feeling uncomfortable or self-conscious about a bump in your nose, it’s important for you to know that you do have options.

-If your feelings about your nose is affecting your daily life, dorsal hump removal may be worth considering.
+If your feelings about your nose are affecting your daily life, dorsal hump removal may be worth considering.